 The British Wildlife Book Festival takes place at The Grant Arms Hotel, Grantown-on-Spey within the glorious setting of the Cairngorms National Park in Scotland.

-Festival Special Rates at The Grant Arms Hotel
+The Grant Arms Hotel

 The comfortable, warm and welcoming Grant Arms Hotel, home to the British Wildlife Book Festival, dates back to 1765 and is situated in the main square of Grantown-on-Spey in Inverness-shire.
 Providing thoroughly modern standards of accommodation and award-winning cuisine in a traditional Scottish building, it specialises in helping its guests to enjoy bird watching and wildlife in this picturesque and historic part of the Scottish Highlands.